bzeiss/xfm2-pcbs/README.md

 ## XFM2/XVA Basic PCB

 This PCB is essentially a hacked together PCB version of the original XFM2 schematic with some added pins for spdif, uart, led's and so on.
-It's essentially something for those of us who want something slightly nicer than a soldered perfboard or those of us who don't want to do the wiring by hand.
+It's essentially something for those of us who want something slightly nicer than a soldered perfboard and who don't want to do the wiring by hand.

 **3D Render:**
 ![xfm2basic](https://user-images.githubusercontent.com/884834/114622434-3efde000-9cae-11eb-929d-81e718634022.jpg)